 If you are an executive or you have a high net worth, your divorce can be complicated.
-The attorneys of Phyllis G. Bossin & Associates, A Legal Professional Association, are experienced in helping people with complex financial divorce cases.
+The attorneys of Phyllis G. Bossin Co., L.P.A., are experienced in helping people with complex financial divorce cases.

 High-asset divorces present unique challenges in terms of asset valuation and evidence presentation.
 Ohio is an equitable distribution state, meaning that the property must be divided equitably, rather than by title.
 In fact, there is a presumption that the property will be divided equally.
 In cases involving easy-to-value assets, such as a house, a profit sharing plan, etc., the actual valuation process is not overly complex.
 Our lawyers have substantial experience representing high net worth individuals in divorce.

 There are many types of assets that can make a case complex.
 These can include investments in commercial real estate or farm property, nonqualified retirement plans, various types of stock options and restricted stock or restricted stock units, golden parachute plans, unique employee benefit plans, and closely held corporations or professional practices.

 Various professionals must be involved in these cases, whether they are real estate appraisers, business valuation experts, employee benefit experts, forensic accountants, etc. The selection of these individuals is critical to the valuation issue in the case and to the outcome.